Select Page

 This 1971 album created credibility for Howlin Wolf and blues in general and brought many of these songs into the repertoire of many bands of the day.
 Back then your popular bands could play any type of music it wanted and I remember my band of the time played everything from Grateful Dead, to country songs, to blues without thinking.
 Music was just music to us.

-If you would like to check out the album here’s a link to it on iTunes. – The Howlin Wolf London Sessions (Deluxe Edition)
+If you would like to check out the album here’s a link to it on Amazon. – The Howlin Wolf London Sessions (Deluxe Edition)

 Taj Mahal – Natch’l Blues